Tornadoes of 1958: June 3–4

+A map showing significant tornadoes across Wisconsin's Lower Chippewa Valley on June 4th.

 A violent outbreak of 13 tornadoes struck the Upper Midwest.
 On June 4, large F2 tornado passed through Avon and Collegeville, Minnesota just west of St. Cloud, injuring two.
 At the same time, a brief F1 tornado injured one west of St. Martin, Minnesota.
 The worst tornadoes later occurred in Wisconsin.
-A large, violent, and long-tracked F5 tornado which would rip a path through St Croix, and Dunn Counties in Wisconsin, primarily striking the town of Colfax, killing 21 and injuring 74.
+A large, violent, and long-tracked F5 tornado which would rip a path through St Croix, and Dunn Counties in Wisconsin, primarily striking the town of Colfax, killing 19 and injuring 110+.
 Another large, violent, 600 yd wide F4 tornado then hit Chippewa Falls northeast of Eau Claire, killing four and injuring 50.
 After that, an F3 tornado injured three in Cadott.
 An F2 tornado then touched down and caused mostly tree damage, although some barns were destroyed, in rural Rusk and Sawyer Counties.
 The final tornado, another violent, long tracked, half-mile wide F4 tornado, struck Fall Creek before moving through rural Eau Claire, Clark, and Marathon Counties, killing four and injuring three.

 In the end, the outbreak killed 28, all in Northwestern Wisconsin, injured 133, and caused $83.275 million (1957 USD) in damage.